gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

   candidate fetch is asymmetric with its Modrinth counterpart on multi-loader instances — see "Known gaps" under `modResolution.spec.ts`'s own section above for both.
+- **CurseForge modpack version changes are uncovered.** CurseForge is installed once and never upgraded; every version-change, lock and reinstall test runs on Modrinth, whose version API is unpaginated.
+CurseForge's `getModFiles` *is* paginated, so its version-list path is a genuinely different mechanism, not a symmetric one — the same reason `openAddonVersions`'s CurseForge branch was deleted rather than kept as unexercised coverage.
+- **Modpack export and import are uncovered.** Both ship real surfaces (`InstanceExport`'s modal and `ImportEntity`'s scan/target mutations), and no test in this suite drives either.
+- **Interrupted staging is uncovered.** Every modpack test lets the pipeline run to completion; nothing kills the app mid-staging and asserts what a half-written `.setup/` leaves behind, or that the next launch recovers from it. `reinstall_modpack`'s own doc comment describes that poisoned state as the thing it exists to fix, so the recovery path is real and untested.
+- **Further addon topics are unstarted**: dependency resolution inside a modpack instance, disk/DB consistency for pack-owned mods, and metadata caching.
+Those need their own design.
+- **A symlinked file under an instance is invisible to `snapshotTree`**, which neither follows nor records them, so every "nothing else changed" set difference in the modpack specs would silently ignore one.
+No pack in the fixture set ships a symlink.